hvpham-yorku/Group15-petwatch/doc/sprint0/PB.md

 7. As a customer, I want to be able to indicate priority for a job, so that any urgent or last-minute jobs have higher priority.
 8. As a customer, I want to be able to request special accommodations, so that pets with special health requirements can be handled appropriately.
 9. As a pet sitter, I want to display my bio and general information, so that customers can see my availability and qualifications.
-10. As a pet sitter, I need to include my qualifications and contact information, so that customers have the necessary information available.
+10. As a pet sitter, I want to include my qualifications and contact information, so that customers have the necessary information available.
 11. As a pet sitter, I want to have a schedule/timetable, so that I can update and keep track of my availability and upcoming jobs.
 12. As a pet sitter, I want to be able to browse through job postings on the notice board, so that I can volunteer for jobs that fit my schedule.
 13. As a pet sitter, I want to have the option to accept or decline a customer’s offer, so that I can handle personal commitments.